I8C/sonar-flow-plugin/sonar-flow-plugin-documentation/QUICK_SETUP.md

 #### (Optional) Create a SonarQube server with flow plugin using docker

 If you do not have a SonarQube server, you can quickly create one using docker.
+For this part we will use the sonarqube docker image from the docker hub and add the sonar-flow-plugin jar to it.
+More info about this image can be found on: https://hub.docker.com/_/sonarqube/

 In the same directory as the downloaded jar, create a Dockerfile with the following content:

 ```
 FROM sonarqube